dde/cstar/test/README.md

 The scripts are all controlled by files.  `rgr.sh` reads the file `rgr-files.txt` which contains the names of all the `.c` files used in the regression testing.
 There are actually three slightly different control files.
-In addition to `rgr-files.txt`, there is `rgr-dat-files.txt` containing `.c` file names that read external data files, and `rgr-mpi-files.txt` which are `.c` file names needing the MPI execution mode.
-The actual data file names are derived from the program names, such as `pgm.c-input.txt`.
+In addition to `rgr-files.txt`, there is `rgr-dat-files.txt` containing `.c` file names that read external data files.
+The data file names are derived from the program names, such as `pgm.c-input.txt`.
+The third c ontrol file is `rgr-mpi-files.txt` which contains `.c` program file names needing the MPI execution mode.